coenttb/swift-identities-types/Sources/Identity Consumer/Documentation.docc/Articles/GettingStarted.md

-# What is an Idenity Consumer
+# What is an Identity Consumer